fwbrasil/zoot/README.md

 The request for '/users/111/name' will invoke 'userName' using '111' for the 'user' parameter

+### Response

+By default, the response body is the value returned by the method and the http status is '200 Ok'.
+If the method throws an exeception, '500 Internal Server Error' is returned.

+It is possible to modify this behavior:

+1. By throwing an [ExceptionResponse](https://github.com/fwbrasil/zoot/blob/master/zoot-core/src/main/scala/net/fwbrasil/zoot/core/response/Response.scala#L21) during the method execution.
+2. By returning a [Future[Response]](https://github.com/fwbrasil/zoot/blob/master/zoot-core/src/main/scala/net/fwbrasil/zoot/core/response/Response.scala#L10).

 ## Client

 The Client object provides Api instances for remote services: